SystemsApproach/ops/lifecycle.rst

 jobs, but this is mostly useful for simple examples.
-Because Jenkins plays a central role in our CI pipeline, it is managed like all the other components we are building—via a collection of declarative specification files that are checked into the repo.
+Because Jenkins plays a central role in our CI pipeline, it is managed like all the other components we are building—via a collection of declarative specification files that are checked into a repo.
 The question, then, is exactly what do we specify?

 Jenkins provides a scripting language, called *Groovy*, that can be used to define a *Pipeline* consisting of a sequence of *Stages*.
-Each stage executes some job and tests whether it succeeded or failed.
+Each stage executes some task and tests whether it succeeded or failed.
 In principle then, you could define a single CI/CD pipeline for the entire system.
 It would start with "Build" stage, followed by a "Test" stage, and then conditional upon success, conclude with a "Deliver" stage.
 But this approach doesn't take into account the loose coupling of all the components that go into a building a cloud.
-Instead, what happens in practice is that Jenkins is used more narrowly to (1) build-and-test individual components; (2) integrate-and-test various combinations of components; and under limited conditions, (3) push the artifact that has just been built (e.g., a Docker Image) to the Image Repo.
+Instead, what happens in practice is that Jenkins is used more narrowly to (1) build-and-test individual components, both before and after they are merged into the code repository; (2) integrate-and-test various combinations of components, for example, on a nightly basis; and (3) under limited conditions, push the artifact that has just been built (e.g., a Docker Image) to the Image Repo.

 This is a non-trivial undertaking, and so Jenkins supports tooling to help construct jobs.
-Specifically, *Jenkins Job Builder (JBB)* processes declarative YAML files that "parameterize" the Groovy-based Pipeline definitions, producing the set of jobs that Jenkins then runs.
+Specifically, *Jenkins Job Builder (JJB)* processes declarative YAML files that "parameterize" the Pipeline definitions written in Groovy, producing the set of jobs that Jenkins then runs.
 Among other things, these YAML files specify the triggers—such as a patch being checked into the code repo—that launch the pipeline.

-Exactly how JBB gets used is an implementation detail, but in Aether, each major component defines three or four different Groovy-based pipelines, each of which you can think of as corresponding to one of the stages in the overall CI/CD pipeline shown in :numref:`Figure %s <fig-pipeline>` (i.e., one pipeline for per-merge tests, one for post-merge-tests, one for integrate-and-test, and one for publish-artifact).
-Each component also defines a variable set of YAML files that link component-specific triggers to one of the pipelines, along with the associated set of parameters for that pipeline.
+Exactly how developers use JJB is an engineering detail, but in Aether, the approach is for each major component to define three or four different Groovy-based pipelines, each of which you can think of as corresponding to one of the top-level stages in the overall CI/CD pipeline shown in :numref:`Figure %s <fig-pipeline>`.
+That is, one Groovy pipeline corresponds to per-merge build-and-test, one for post-merge build-and-test, one for integrate-and-test, and one for publish-artifact.
+Each major component also defines a collection of YAML files that link component-specific triggers to one of the pipelines, along with the associated set of parameters for that pipeline.
+The number of YAML files (and hence triggers) varies from component to component, but one common example is a specification to publish a new Docker image, triggered by a change to a ``VERSION`` file stored in the code repo.
+(We'll see why in Section 4.5.)

 The important takeaway from this discussion is that there is no single/global CI job.
 There are many per-component jobs that